United States military and prostitution in South Korea: Trafficking in persons (TIP) ranking

-The 2021 TIP report ramked South Korea in Tier 1.
+The 2021 TIP report ranked South Korea in Tier 1.
 The 2022 report downgraded the country to Tier 2.

 Policies

 Foreign policies between the United States and Republic of Korea determined the U.S.'s occupation and influence in South Korea.
 Through collaboration between Korean leaders and the U.S. military, an institutionalized system transpired which tolerated and regulated prostitution.
 The arrival of American GIs resulted in greater demand for Korean sex workers and an increase in clientele for R&R (Rest and Relaxation) establishments.

-Abolishment of Public Prostitution Law
+Abolishment of public prostitution law

-The Abolishment of Public Prostitution Law (Public Act No. 7) was passed on November 11, 1947 and took effect on February 14, 1948.
-The U.S policy was installed in order to alter the system of licensed prostitution which was established in Korea under Japan's rule.
+The Abolishment of Public Prostitution Law (Public Act No. 7) was passed on November 11, 1947, and took effect on February 14, 1948.
+The U.S. policy was installed in order to alter the system of licensed prostitution which was established in Korea under Japan's rule.
 Despite the abolishment of licensed prostitution, it only led to the “privatization” of prostitution and the widespread dispersement of prostitutes throughout the area.
-This made its difficult for the government to systematically regulate prostitutes and their activities; specifically, mandatory STD exams for prostitutes could no longer be enforced.
-This resulted in a large spike of STD's among prostitutes and the U.S. military Rehabilitation and welfare assistance for prostitutes were supposed to be a part of the new law; however, policymakers denied national funds towards these programs.
+This made it difficult for the government to systematically regulate prostitutes and their activities; specifically, mandatory STD exams for prostitutes could no longer be enforced.
+This resulted in a large spike of STD's among prostitutes and the U.S. military.
+Rehabilitation and welfare assistance for prostitutes were supposed to be a part of the new law; however, policymakers denied national funds towards these programs.

 Through the Abolishment of Public Prostitution Law, the U.S. military government replaced licensed establishments of prostitution to camptowns near military bases.
 This provided a communal space for prostitutes and U.S. military men.